ReactiveBayes/RxInfer.jl/docs/src/manuals/model-specification.md

 The model generator is not a real model (yet).
 For example, in the code above, we haven't specified anything for the `observation`.
 The generator object allows us to iteratively add extra properties to the model, condition on data, and/or assign extra metadata information without actually materializing the entire graph structure.
-Read extra information about model construction [here](@ref lib-model-construction).
+Read extra information about model generator [here](@ref lib-model-construction).

 ## A state space model example